 And so I became an atheist.
 I felt strange, realizing that I was seeing the world very differently from all the people around me.
 And I felt greatly relieved, to have removed from me the burden of being constantly watched by a petty and vengeful superman.
 But that burden was replaced by a slightly smaller one: I was still frequently under the eye of a petty and vengeful society, and I was well aware that this society disapproved of atheism.
-Turn on the radio or television on any Sunday morning, and you’ll find people shouting about the evil of not believing.
+Turn on the radio or television on any Sunday morning, and you’ll find people shouting about the evil of thinking and questioning, and not simply believing what you are told.
 I learned to remain inconspicuously silent during any prayers at public events, and for the “under God” phrase in the Pledge of Allegiance every morning at school.
 (Later I would learn to remain silent throughout that whole pledge.)

 Gradually I became more confident about my different view of the world, and I felt less need to hide it.
 Around the age of 16, one of my friends took me to his Sunday School class for a sort of “show-and-tell” event.
 He introduced me: “Here is a real atheist.
 I’ll bet you’ve never seen one before.”
 The teacher asked me, “So you don’t believe in anything?”
 At the time, I thought she meant, “So you don’t believe in Jesus or Jehovah or Allah or Zeus or Odin or any of those kinds of things?”
 And so I said “no.”